Before you start

 To open the map, click Map in the left-hand menu.

-The full Map page showing assets plotted on the map with zoom and drawing tools on the right-hand side
+The Civic.ly map page with assets plotted as coloured polygons and pins, the search bar at the top, and zoom and drawing tools stacked on the right-hand side

-The full Map page with zoom controls and tools on the right
+The map page, with assets plotted, search at the top, and tools on the right

 Getting Around the Map

 The map works like Google Maps — you will feel at home straight away.
-You can drag to move around, scroll to zoom in and out, and use the zoom controls on the right-hand side.
-There is also a Find my location button that centres the map on your current position (your browser will ask for permission the first time).
+You can drag to pan around, scroll to zoom in and out, and use the zoom controls on the right-hand side.

 • Outdoors — the default style, good for general use with terrain detail.